-I've slept on a lot sofa beds and sleeper sofas in my day and the one really good thing I can tell you is how much better the technology around them has gotten over the years.
+I've slept on a lot of sofa beds and sleeper sofas in my day and the one really good thing I can tell you is how much better the technology around them has gotten over the years.
 Forget what you always knew about sofa beds, because you actually can get a good night's sleep and have a stylish sofa these days.
-So, without further ado, here are our 15 picks for 2016.
+So, without further ado, here are our 15 (updated!) picks for 2017.
 (And, please leave your review for these or others in the comments.)

 This may not be a super sophisticated sleeper, but it has a great price, lots of style and some believers.
 Reader Cupcake Caper says, "I have the Ava* from Urban Outfitters-and my feelings are pretty much in line with most of the reviews on their site.
 It's a bit hard (to sit) at first, but softens up over time.

 The fabric quality is OK, not awesome, but I needed an inexpensive and not wide option to fit in my small space, and I get skeeved about used sofa beds.
 I would never in a million years use this as a bed for myself, but it's fine for my tiny studio, where I don't want guests overstaying their welcome anyway."

 *since this comment was originally posted, the Ava sofa was renamed the Adeline.